PaolaGasparini/Project_01_WIDS/README.md

 To answer them we are using the typical steps of a data science process: gather, assess, clean, analyze, model and visualize.
 The visualisation of the data is a continous point that is happening during all the steps of the process.

+A Medium blog on this topic has been created at the following link: https://medium.com/@gaspap87/machine-learning-can-save-lives-99b243de7dba

 ## Creator

 * Paola Gasparini